-I needed to change a lawn mower blade this weekend, which meant I had to remove the stubborn old blade first.
+I needed to change a stubborn lawn mower blade this weekend.
+The bolt on the old one was frozen hard.
 That proved to be a challenge, but not an insurmountable one.
-I learned the secret of changing a blade without hurting myself, and without a torque wrench, even when the stubborn bolt doesn’t want to turn.
+I learned the secret of changing a blade without hurting myself, and without an impact wrench, even when the stubborn bolt doesn’t want to turn.

 First, and most importantly, pull the wire on the spark plug.
 This will keep the engine from starting accidentally while you’re working on it.
 I know how rarely one of these engines to starts on the first pull when we want them to, so it’s hard to imagine them starting accidentally, but err on the side of safety.

 Next, tilt the mower over.
 Position your plastic pan underneath the gas cap to catch any gas that might drip.